mikeoleary/mikeoleary.github.io/_posts/2025-03-26-HyperV-internal-virtual-switch-static-IP.md

 Because a private virtual switch does not offer connection to the host network at all, this didn't suit me.
 I want to connect to my VM via SSH.
 I also want my guest VM to have outbound Internet access, but I don't need it to be directly accessed from the outside network.

-##### Why not create a new internal virtual switch?
+##### Why not create a new Internal virtual switch?
 That's what I did in the end!
 I didn't realize a few things until I took the time to read, which is why it took me so long to get around to it, and also why I'm creating this post:
-- an internal virtual switch does not allow outbound host network access by default
+- an Internal virtual switch does not allow outbound host network access by default
-  - the default virtual switch is internal, but does allow access to the host network via NAT.
+  - the default virtual switch is Internal, but does allow access to the host network via NAT.
-  - to achieve the same outbound access to the Internet with an internal virtual switch you deploy, you can create a NAT network in Windows that matches the IP range of your internal virtual switch's range
+  - to achieve the same outbound access to the Internet with an Internal virtual switch you deploy, you can create a NAT network in Windows that matches the IP range of your Internal virtual switch's range
-  - DHCP is provided by the default virtual switch, but if you create your own internal virtual switch, it won't serve DHCP requests.
+  - DHCP is provided by the default virtual switch, but if you create your own Internal virtual switch, it won't serve DHCP requests.
 Use your own DHCP server or use static IP's for guest VMs.

+##### What else could you do?
+Instead of creating a new Internal virtual switch with a static IP address, I could write a script to re-IP the default virtual switch after every reboot, like [this guy](https://urbanek.io/post/fix-hyperv-network/) did.
+It achieves the same thing (a persistent known IP address range for the virtual switch) but requires a PowerShell script run after *every* reboot and that *also* requires admin privileges.
+I like my way better, but this is still a nice illustration of our problem.

 ### How-to

-#### Create a new virtual switch of type internal
+#### Create a new virtual switch of type Internal
 This is very straightforward because there's very few options.
-Once you've created a virtual switch, you'll see a new virtual network adapter (vEthernet adapter) assigned to the host server (my laptop), allowing the host to communicate with VMs on the internal switch.
+Once you've created a virtual switch, you'll see a new virtual network adapter (vEthernet adapter) assigned to the host server (my laptop), allowing the host to communicate with VMs on the Internal switch.

 <figure>
     <a href="/assets/hyper-v-switches/new-hyper-v-virtual-switch.png"><img src="/assets/hyper-v-switches/new-hyper-v-virtual-switch.png"></a>